bitrix24/b24restdocs/api-reference/bizproc/bizproc-activity/bizproc-activity-list.md

-# Get a List of Installed Actions bizproc.activity.list
+# Get the list of installed actions bizproc.activity.list

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it soon.
+Some data may be missing — we will fill it in shortly

 {% endnote %}